Azure/azure-sdk-for-js/documentation/how-to-use.md

 1. Install dependencies.
    ```
-   // install the nodeauth packages to do the authentication work.
+   // install the @azure/identity packages to do the authentication work.
-   npm install @azure/ms-rest-nodeauth
-   // or install @azure/identity, if you would like to use @azure/identity to do the authentication work.
    npm install @azure/identity

    // Then install your target try out package,  you can install the latest published with